 - Zippered fly-wide-gusset for easy on/off-waterproof and breathable

 - CE Certified armor

 - Lack of full side leg zippers that make over pants so convenient to take on and off over clothing.
 This is the trade-off to achieve 100% waterproofing.

-They are sized to fit over your street clothes, so simply choose the size you normally wear.
 For wearing over light clothing, choose the waist size you normally wear, but if you plan to wear these over heavy clothing then you will want to choose one size up.
 The pants are offered in both short and tall versions, so you can consult the chart to pick the best inseam.

 The Firstgear Kathmandu Pants are part of the complete riding suit with a matching Firstgear Kathmandu jacket.
 For my review of the Kathmandu jacket: 5 Best Adventure Motorcycle Jackets

 5. ScorpionEXO XDR Yosemite Adventure Touring Pants

 The ScorpionEXO XDR Yosemite is a well-ventilated textile mid-weight Touring or Adventure pant which comes with a removable waterproof Airguard liner for when the weather turns nasty.